LSSTDESC/desc-continuous-integration/README.md

 #### The DESC CI Checklist
 Those already familiar with GitHub Actions and CI can skip to the [DESC CI Checklist](https://desc-continuous-integration.readthedocs.io/en/latest/desc/desc_checklist.html) to see our recommended strategy for CI workflows at DESC.

+#### GitHub Teams for this repository
+Admin - Stuart McAlpine, Heather Kelly
+Developers - Members of the DESC Computing Working Group

+Those wishing to contribute to this repository are welcome to do so, please contact one of the repository admins for access.